vdaas/vald/CONTRIBUTING.md

 make e2e # execute e2e tests
 ```

-`make test` command execute unit tests to test whether the unit is working as expected in various cases.
+The command `make test` execute unit tests to test whether the unit is working as expected in various cases.
 It executes all the unit tests under `*target*_test.go` files.

-`make e2e` command execute e2e tests to ensure whether the functionality is working as expected.
+The command `make e2e` execute e2e tests to ensure whether the functionality is working as expected.
 It will perform the actual CRUD on a cluster and verify the result.

 Before executing e2e tests, you need to create a Kubernetes cluster and deploy it on it.
 Please refer to our [get started](./docs/tutorial/get-started.md) to deploy Vald on a Kubernetes cluster.